-This instant answer will show you how to import and use GIF images inside of your VideoScribe project.
+This article will show you how to use GIF images from the VideoScribe library and also how to import your own.

 Step 1.
 Open the image library